Lukas-Trisauskas/Lukas-Trisauskas/README.md

 ## About me
 Hello 👋 My name is Lukas,
-- 🔭 I’m currently working on my blog using Python and Django web framework.
+- 🔭 I’m currently working on my blog using Python, Django, JavaScript, and Nginx.
-- 🌱 I’m currently learning RESTful API, and TensorFlow
+- 🌱 I’m currently learning RESTful API, and TensorFlow.
-- 📫 How to reach me: Lukast1094@gmail.com
+- 📫 How to reach me: Lukast1094@gmail.com.
 - ⚡ Fun fact: If you travel at the speed of light, you could reach Pluto in just four hours.